M58 link road

 The planning documentation is available to view online using the Council’s planning applications enquiries system.

-Next steps - Mine Working trials
+Next steps - Archaeological / Mine Working Trials

 If there are opportunities to carry out works in advance of the main contract, such as utility diversions or vegetation clearance, then these will be considered and carefully planned.

-Who is funding it?
+Who is funding the M58 link road?

 Funding for the scheme will come from a combination of public and private sector finances, including Greater Manchester Local Growth Deal funding.